vinamrabhatia/drakvuf/index.md

 Lastly, I found out about <b>AFL-Unicorn</b> and I hope this can help us greatly.
 Unicorn is an emulator.
 All unicorn does basically is it takes the binary code and executes instructions one by one.
 This can basically fuzz anything that the unicorn engine can emulate.
 This works by emulation the block-edge instrumentation.
 AFL basically uses the block coverage from any emulated code snippet to drive its input generation.
-Basically, we set up a breakpoint at the location which we want to fuzz, run the program.
+We set up a breakpoint at the location which we want to fuzz, run the program.
 When we hit the breakpoint, we need to be able to dump memory, dump CPU state, and basically the complete memory snapshot of what we want to fuzz.
 Now we take the saved state and write a unicorn script, which takes the saved state and emulate the further code of the syscall function.
 It has all the benefits of AFL(guided coverage and effective mutation of test cases).
 And allows us to fuzz the part of the code that we want.
 It seemed for a while that I have found the perfect candidate for the position.

 Howwever, with further discussions, it came to my understanding that it will probably be a better idea to keep everything going within the hypervisor.